Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx Firmware

 0/2

-HARDENINGDisable or restrict access to the web-based management interface if not actively used; use SSH with key-based authentication only
+HARDENINGDisable or protect the web-based management interface if not actively required, or enforce strong authentication if enabled

 API: /api/v1/advisories/b1f4e064-d17f-48d5-8b03-86c07972c714